Peace Monument: Memorial plans and installation

 After Porter lobbied members of Congress in 1872, the federal government approved the monument and allocated $20,000 for the base.
-Porter wanted the monument to be placed in Annapolis, where his father's monument was located, but Welles said no. The Congress found a better location for the monument, near the United States Capitol complex.
+Porter wanted the monument to be placed in Annapolis, where his father's monument was located, but Welles said no. The Congress found a better location for the monument, near the U.S. Capitol complex.
 An Act of Congress passed on July 31, 1876, allowing for the monument to be erected on the proposed site.
 The following year, Simmons began shipping pieces of the monument to Washington, D.C., on a boat named Supply.
 Architect of the Capitol Edward Clark designed the granite base and most pieces of the monument were installed in 1877.
 The statue of Peace was added to the monument in January 1878.

 Unlike many other Civil War memorials erected at the time, the Naval Monument (later renamed the Peace Monument by the press), did not receive an elaborate dedication with a parade and speeches from prominent individuals.
 This may be in part to the bad blood between Porter and Welles, or the fact the monument was not actually finished.
 Decorative lampposts and elaborate water features were never completed, possibly due to lack of funding.
 One writer mentioned the parts that were never installed: "Cascades flow from the mouths of bronze dolphins in the sub-base, and four artistic lamp posts stand at the rim of the basin."